1/4/17 - 1/8/17 - on sale 4/26/16

 The finisher's medals for both the half marathon and relay are inspired by Epcot's Spaceship Earth.
 Registration fees for the Wine and Dine Half Marathon or Relay includes (for each participant) a tech t-shirt, goody bag, finisher's medal, transportation to and from race, access to finish line party, one complimentary beer, wine, or soft drink, and a gift card that can be used at the international kiosks.

-In addition to the half marathon, the weekend also includes a Halloween 5K fun run usually held the morning before the half marathon, therefore, making it possible to complete a Disney 5K and half marathon in the same (albeit very long) day!
+In addition to the half marathon, the weekend also includes the Jingle Jungle 5K, usually held the morning before the half marathon, therefore, making it possible to complete a Disney 5K and half marathon in the same (albeit very long) day!
 Click here for more information on the Disney Wine and Dine Half Marathon Weekend and to register for the race.

 Watch the video below for a guided tour of the race course taken during the 2010 Inaugural Wine and Dine Half Marathon.